 These games can also be differentiated, because there are 3 different levels included, covering different multiplication facts.

 Ready to grab the ‘Find the Facts’ multiplication games?
-Click the link below to grab the free in my shop!
+Click the link below to grab the free set (answer keys not included).

 More Multiplication Games for 3rd Grade: